Umbria family holidays

 To many, Umbria in central Italy is a perfect holiday destination, brimming with natural beauty, incredible culture and superb cuisine.
 But can you visit Umbria with kids?
 Well, provided you balance out the culture with plenty of attractions to pique your offspring’s interest, the answer is yes.
 Landlocked Umbria, nestled between Tuscany, Le Marche and Lazio, has a chocolate factory, water parks, music festivals and a huge waterfall which can be switched off.
 There’s even a beach…. of sorts.
 Intrigued?
+Read on for my ideas on Umbria family holidays along with fun things to do in Perugia, Assisi and Lake Trasimeno as well as my favourite hidden gems in Umbria.

 So, what is there to do in Umbria whether you’re travelling with kids or without?
 Assisi, Orvieto and Perugia are the big crowd pleasers with world-class artworks and architecture but there is a host of other hilltop towns which are equally delightful but with far fewer crowds.
 Montefalco, known as the “balcony of Umbria” for its position overlooking the Clitunno flood plain, is one of my favourites, perfect for indulging in a glass of the local Sagrantino wine, while pretty Spello is just the antidote to neighbouring Assisi: ideal for peaceful wandering amid its honey-coloured streets.